bahrus/trans-render/README.md

 [TODO]  Explain in more detail with more examples when the dust has settled.

+## Archival Services [TODO]

+If lhs is an active DOM element, and rhs is false, turns lhs into a template (in-place replacement).

+If lhs is a template, and rhs is true, clones the template, replaces itself.

 ## Nested, Scoped Transforms

 One useful plug-in for transform.js is NestedTransform.js, which allows the RHS of a match to serve as a springboard for performing a sub transform.